Opels and Vauxhalls and GM, Oh My (posted 4/12/10)

 A friend's family once had a pea-green Vauxhall Victor, complete with Harley Earl styling touches - wraparound windshield, fins and a full-width chrome grille.
 They described the Victor as "a dog", and were soon rid of it.

-full-page ads from the 1960 Philadelphia Auto Show souvenir program
+Above: full-page ads from the 1960 Philadelphia Auto Show souvenir program

 At the same time as the Vauxhall-Pontiac pairing, the German-produced Opel Rekord began to be imported and sold through Buick dealers.
 But Opels used reliable, German-made Bosch electrics and had fewer problems, so Buick dealers continued to sell them, even after the small Buick Skylark came on the scene in the early 1960s.
 The Rekord even had dipped side spears of chrome, reminiscent of similar trim which adorned 1950s-era Buicks.